spatie/twitter-streaming-api/README.md

 })->startListening();
 ```

-## Change filter
+## Check filter predicates

-This method is only required/desirable if you're using the filter method.
+In most cases, your script will interacts with the Twitter streaming API as a daemon.
+To be able to monitor changes in filter predicates, you can use checkFilterPredicates() method.
 It is called every ~5 seconds and is responsible for checking if filter predicates have changed for your application.

-Phirehose does most of the hard work for you in terms of ensuring that predicate updates happen as soon as possible (but not too often).
-All you have to do is make calls to setTrack() and setFollow() appropriately, and Phirehose will handle the reconnection/etc. For example, it may look something like (partial example):
+Package does most of the hard work for you in terms of ensuring that predicate updates happen as soon as possible (but not too often).
+All you have to do is make calls to setTrack() and setFollow() appropriately, and package will handle the reconnection/etc. For example, it may look something like (partial example):

 ```php
 PublicStream::create(